The threat of COVID-19 has shut down theaters across the world, but it’s not killing theater – which is increasingly

 Marquee offers dance, opera and theater from around the world, including productions of the Royal Shakespeare Company.
 Subscriptions normally cost $8.99 a month, but Marquee is offering 30 days for free.

 The Met is offering a different opera every day for free, each starting at 7:30 p.m. and staying up for 20 hours.
 During this period of shutdown and social distancing, they are offering it for free.
 The Met offers a weekly guide to the operas they are streaming.

 This is not actually a “regular online streaming site.”
 It was created to address the current crisis.
 Starting April 2nd, and every Thursday for four months, the British theater streamed FOR FREE on its YouTube channel a production from its NT Live collection, recordings of their stage productions that are such high quality that they are normally presented in cinemas worldwide.
-The first production online April 2 (and for seven days after that) is “One Man, Two Guv’nors,” the slapstick comedy with a Tony winning performance by James Corden.
+The first production online April 2 (and for seven days after that) was “One Man, Two Guv’nors,” the slapstick comedy with a Tony winning performance by James Corden.

 On The Boards is a decade-old website that began in their Seattle-based theater and now offers some 60 performances by such avant-garde artists as Young Jean Lee, from their own theater, Portland Institute for Contemporary Art, the Fusebox Festival in Austin, and Performance Space 122 in New York.
 On The Boards is offering its show for free through the end of April!

 Free in the NY area. “a unique collaboration” between Channel 13 WNET and the large community of non-profit Off-Broadway theaters.
 The plays are up only for a limited time.
 Currently: Uncle Vanya with Jay O. Sanders; School Girls, or the African Mean Girls Play; Buried Child; Incident at Vichy; Old Hats; and all three plays in The Gabriels series.